24+ Cool 3D Printing Projects for Engineers

 There are a lot of 3D printable RC cars out there, with plenty of models mimicking real-life cars or taking on more traditional toy-like aesthetics and even the Batmobile.

-In fact, by wiring up your car to the right size base, you can even make RC cars with swappable chassis.
+In fact, by wiring up your car to the right size base, you can even make RC cars with swappable chassis for a fantastic, ever-changing toy.

 If you’re good with a circuit board, you can make an RC car from scratch with a simple motor and remote sensor.

 If you really want a challenge, though, then I recommend trying your hand at making airborne RC vehicles.
-3D printed RC planes are really fun and a lot of the models online are unfinished and ripe for improvement, which is great news for you fixer-upper-loving engineers.
+3D printed RC planes are really fun and a lot of the models online are unfinished and ripe for improvement, which is great news for you fixer-upper-loving engineers and and engineering students looking for some extra credit.

-3D printed RC helicopter designs are few and far between, making them an excellent 3D printing project for you engineers out there looking to make your mark.
+3D printed RC helicopter designs are few and far between, making them an excellent project for you engineers out there looking to make your mark on the 3D printing world.

-Because they aren’t naturally aerodynamic in shape, you’ll either have to design from scratch or piece together different parts like the blades, body, and landing equipment to cobble together your own working RC helicopter.
+In basic terms, because they aren’t naturally aerodynamic in shape, you’ll either have to design from scratch or piece together different printed parts like the blades, body, and landing equipment to cobble together your own working RC helicopter.

-If you manage it, you can even sell your design online, as there seems to be a gap in the market for good quality 3D printed RC helicopters out there now.
+If you manage it, you can even sell your created design online, as there seems to be a gap in the market for good quality 3D printed RC helicopters out there now.
+The world will thank you and you could make some good scratch on the side.

-If you’re feeling more adventurous yet, many people have taken to 3D printing their own drones, even some equipped with stands for Go-Pros, for more memorable excursions outdoors.
+If you’re still feeling more adventurous, a lot of engineers have taken to 3D printing their own drones as personal DIY project endeavours, some are even created with stands for Go-Pros, for more memorable excursions outdoors.

 Turbines